dennisleexyz/keycaps/README.md

 A 5.5mm diameter stem was found to fit Outemu GTMX and Kailh BOX/Choc v2 switches.
 It should also fit Gateron KS-33 Low Profile switches (untested; based on datasheet).

+TODO: Kailh Choc v1/Mini, Gateron KS-27 Low Profile stems are not yet supported.

 ```openscad
 // stem diameter
 d = 5.5;
 ```

 ## FR (Flat Rectangular) Profile

+This is a geometrically simple profile.
+It aims to provide a nice big flat top surface for legends (which could be multi-material 3D printed).
+To save time/material and allow (with clear 3D printing) decent optical clarity for seeing the switch underneath, the tops are thin, but not so thin that JLC3DP complains.
+There is room to make it thicker for a weightier (by about 25%) keycap.

 The corner radius is concentric with the outside radius of the gridfinity-keyswitch-bins.